FamilySearch/familysearch-javascript-sdk/README.md

 * Run `npm install` to install the build dependencies
 * [Install the grunt-cli ](http://gruntjs.com/getting-started#installing-the-cli)

-Run `grunt test` to run the tests.
+Run `npm test` to run the tests.

-Run `grunt build` to build the project.
+Run `npm build` to build the project.

 This project uses .editorconfig to help configure your editor for consistent code indentation and styling.
 Please follow the existing style in your changes.